sonic-net/SONiC/doc/voq/voq_hld.md

 }
 ```

-GLOBAL_APP_DB and Global DB instance will be specified using database_config.json.j2 and it will be generated in control card and linecard differently.
-Control card will be the server and line card will be connecting to the GLOBAL_APP_DB.
-DBConnectors will use this config to connect correct Global DB instance.
+CHASSIS_APP_DB and Chassis DB instance will be specified using database_config.json.j2 and it will be generated in control card and linecard differently.
+Control card will be the server and line card will be connecting to the CHASSIS_APP_DB.
+DBConnectors will use this config to connect correct Chassis DB instance.

 sonic-buildimage/dockers/docker-database/database_config.json.j2